pQbas/transformers-challenges/challenge2/README.md

 Given:

-- $pos$: position of a token in the sequence
+- $\Large pos$: position of a token in the sequence
 - $i$: dimension index in the embedding vector
 - $d_{model}$: embedding dimmension size